SevenShepherd/SevenShepherd.github.io/_posts/2024-05-02-ordo-salutis.markdown

 Since the only real difference between Calvinism & Moderate Calvinism is the extent of the atonement and slight alteration to the order of decrees, the ordo salutis should be identical to orthodox reformed theology.
 Ordo Salutis provided by Dr. Bruce Demarest.<a href="#demarest_cite"><sup>1</sup></a>

-> **the first phase of the Reformation was Amyraldian** &mdash; Dr. Michael F. Bird (Ph.D., University of Queensland), Evangelical Theology, 4.4 The Death of Jesus, 4.4.3.3 Amyraldian View. p.
+> &ldquo;***...the first phase of the Reformation was Amyraldian***&rdquo; &mdash; Dr. Michael F. Bird (Ph.D., University of Queensland), Evangelical Theology, 4.4 The Death of Jesus, 4.4.3.3 Amyraldian View. p.
 486.

 1. **Calling**
     - The general call to trust Christ is issued through the widespread offer of the Gospel.
 By means of this general call God sovereignly issues a special calling to the elect.
 The Spirit facilitates sinners’ response to the Gospel by enlightening their minds, liberating their wills, and inclining their affections Godward.